About the Hillier Foundation

 in working for a utility, long story I’d love to share with you.

-I started a company named Telistar consulting at large for five years based in
+I started a technology company named Telistar.
+Consulting at large for

 I took a five-year path working for an international chemical and

 pharmaceutical company named Hoechst Celanese.
-I was the chief firewall and
+Severed as the chief firewall

 Before returning home I worked for Bank of America as a corporate auditor